CICE-Consortium/Icepack/doc/source/science_guide/sg_thermo.rst

 :math:`F_{L\uparrow}` is the outgoing longwave flux, :math:`F_{sw}` is the incoming shortwave flux, :math:`\alpha` is the shortwave albedo, and :math:`i_0` is the fraction of absorbed shortwave flux that penetrates into the ice.

+Two methods for computing albedo and shortwave fluxes are available, the "CCSM3" method and a multiple scattering radiative transfer scheme that uses a Delta-Eddington approach.
+Shortwave forcing input is generally divided into two wavelength bands (:math:`< 700` \ nm, visible and below) and (:math:`> 700` \ nm, infrared), with an additional capability to accept shortwave divided into ultraviolet (:math:`< 400` \ nm) and visible / photosynthetically active (:math:`400 - 700` \ nm) bands.
+Radiation calculations may occur in the original two bands or for up to five bands, as described below.

 The albedo may be altered by the presence of melt ponds.
-Each of the explicit melt pond parameterizations (topo, level-ice and sealvl ponds) should be used in conjunction with the Delta-Eddington shortwave scheme, described below.
+Each of the explicit melt pond parameterizations (topo, level-ice and sealvl ponds) should be used in conjunction with the Delta-Eddington shortwave scheme.

 Shortwave radiation: Delta-Eddington
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Two methods for computing albedo and shortwave fluxes are available, the
-"ccsm3" method, described in the next section, and a multiple scattering
-radiative transfer scheme that uses a Delta-Eddington approach
-(``shortwave`` = ``dEdd``).
+In the Delta-Eddington approach (``shortwave`` = ``dEdd``),
 "Inherent" optical properties (IOPs) for snow and sea ice, such as
 extinction coefficient and single scattering albedo, are prescribed
 based on physical measurements; reflected, absorbed and transmitted